jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

       link_url: ''
       link_text: ''
     text_block: >-
-      The Industry Leaders Roundtable program is designed to encourage firms and their representatives to undertake institutional change within their organizations, by providing them research, tools, and support to be change agents.
+      The Industry Leaders Roundtable program is designed to embolden firms and their representatives to undertake institutional change within their organizations, by providing them research, tools, and support to be agents of change.
-    section_break: false
   - template: buttons-block
     button:
       - button_text: Sign Up Here